data-flair/python-tutorial/README.md

 # Python Tutorial
 This Python tutorial for beginners provides complete overview of Python.
-The Python tutorial also covers Python features, Python syntax, python applications, python projects.
-You will also get 270+ python tutorials to learn python from scratch, go from zero to hero with this python tutorial
+Explorer Python features, Python syntax, python applications, python projects.
+You will also get 270+ free python tutorials to learn python from scratch.
+Go from zero to hero with this python tutorial

 ## 1. What is Python?
 Python has quickly become a favorite- it’s being taught in universities, and also being used for everything from scripting and web development to machine learning and data science.
 But what is Python?